fbpx

 For Exploration: Day Trips

 Its location on the shores of Lake Garda means that you could make many a day trip from Sirmione.
 To the west, you could head to the walled city of Bergamo (we love the local shops there!) or head into storied Verona for an opera.
+It’s worth it to circumvent the lake by ferry or car to see the nearby towns like Saló, Bardolino, and Lazise.
+If you have kids in tow, you’ll want to visit the beloved amusement park, Gardaland, and its aquarium.

 For Relaxation: Aperitivo At Piazza Carducci

-Hang around Salt & Wind long enough, and you probably start to notice that we love ourselves a good aperitivo cocktail.
+Hang around Salt & Wind long enough, and you probably start to notice that we love ourselves an excellent aperitivo cocktail.
 When you visit, the place to do aperitivo is Caffe Grand Italia on the quaint Piazza Carducci.
 Full disclosure: we go here more for the people-watching and the piazza-side tables than for the drinks or food, but it’s a fun place to relax for a second.

 Where To Eat In Sirmione